eduvpn/documentation/ROADMAP.md

   web root and ideally part of the software so it can get updates when updating the package(s).
   [Idea](https://gist.github.com/fkooman/b41271a791be83cb4e9f56b82b4bfb42).
-- implement SVG for the "Stats", drop weird font requirement and GD/ImageMagick? dependency
 - Optimize "stats" generation and KISS, do not require crazy amounts of memory This should be done now, but we have to really test, but have no big data set available at the moment, have to wait for nl.eduvpn.org to have more